All Episodes

 Yeah.

-Okay, like there's better ways to deal with stimming and fidgeting habits and it's just like just smoke a pipe or something.
+Okay, like there's better ways to deal with stimming and fidgeting habits.

 You don't have to inhale the smoke.

-Chance from Canada says China is a rising threat to Western hegemony.
+Chance from Canada says, China is a rising threat to Western hegemony.

-Chinese adults literally sucking pacifies.
+Chinese adults literally sucking pacifiers.

 That's super cringe and icky.